SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 - Name/ID: The name and globally unique identifier of the VPN gateway.
 - VPC network: The VPC network served by the VPN gateway, that is, the VPN gateway provides IPSecVPN communication services only to the resources in the selected VPC, and only supports adding subnets of the same VPC network to the local gateway of the associated tunnel.
 - Subnet: The subnet where the VPN gateway instance is located.
 - Internet IP: The public IP address used by the VPN gateway, that is, the local gateway address of the peer gateway to establish the IPSecVPN tunnel.
-When tunneling the current gateway with a remote data center or cloud platform, you must specify the IP address or the address after SNAT as the peer gateway IP address.
+When tunneling the current gateway with a remote data center or cloud platform, you must specify the IP address or the address after SNAT (Source Network Address Translation) as the peer gateway IP address.
 - Number of tunnels: The number of tunnels that have been created on the current VPN gateway.
 - Status: The running status of the VPN gateway, including creating, running, and deleting.